Frequency capping in Ometria means setting a limit on the number of communications a contact receives per day and per week.

 Ignore frequency capping for broadcast

-To exclude a specific broadcast campaign from your frequency caps go directly to the broadcast builder and check the Ignore frequency capping box:
+To ignore the frequency cap for a specific broadcast campaign, go directly to the broadcast builder and check the Ignore frequency capping box: